-Things to do in Dordogne when staying at Les Milandes
+Things to do in the Dordogne

-Things to do in Dordogne
+So much to see and do in the Dordogne

-In an area of such beauty and diversity, there are many different things to do in Dordogne.
+In an area of such beauty and diversity, there are many different things to do in the Dordogne.
 It is difficult to adequately cover an area that ranges from Bordeaux in the west, to the Pyrenees in the south and The Massif Central in the east.

 Dordogne is actually a département and not a region.
 It is known to the French as the Périgord.
 There are four coloured-coded areas, each packed with things to see and do;